The following article was posted on Feb. 18, 2015. It has been reviewed and updated as necessary by the ProBrewer editorial staff.

 If you decide the only way to make your plan make economic sense is to get the full retail markup on each pint, you have to be prepared to enter the service industry.
 The upside is that you will maximize your income from each of the kegs you produce – about three times what you would make selling a keg at wholesale.
 The downside is you will have a new list of expenses and regulations to deal with.

-If you decide to do a full brewpub, you will have greater leeway in serving guest beers and wine – and even liquor in some states.
+If you decide to do a full brewpub (serve meals), your state may allow greater leeway in serving guest beers and wine – and even liquor in some states.
 This can increase your customer base from hard-core beer lovers to their friends and family.
 But it comes with the added expenses of building and operating a commercial kitchen and competing in the local restaurant market.
 Brewpubs often succeed or fail based not on their beer, but on the total restaurant experience.
 If you decide on a full-scale brewpub, it will be vital to have a seasoned restaurant professional as part of your management team.

 Whether you do a simple tap room or brewpub, some of your customers will want to take some of your beer with them to go.
 So that brings up the Growler Question.
-Consumers seemingly love growlers – those refillable half-gallon jugs – just look at the number of growler stations popping up in states where they are allowed.
 For a small brewery that can’t afford a bottling or canning line, they are an inexpensive way to get beer outside of your taproom and in front of more potential customers.
 However, concerns over sanitation of growlers, carbonation loss when filling, transportation and storage make some brewers cringe.
 There are counter-pressure growler filling machines available, but the cost is high.
 Some breweries set up “growler exchange” programs, where customers bring in their used growlers and swap out for a brewery-cleaned, sanitized and counter-pressure filled growler.

 There are also mobile bottling and canning companies that will come to your site and package your beer for you.